alialdemir/FollowerPark/README.md

 # FollowerPark
-It automates the process of following and removing users via Instagram.
+It automates the process of following and unfollow users via Instagram.

 ## Project setup
 ```